libgeos/geos/web/content/specifications/wkb.md

 The presence of extra dimensions is indicated by adding flag bits to the existing `wkbType` that appears in all WKB geometries.

-For example, here is the structure and flagging for a 3D point -- the dimensionaly flag indicates a Z dimension, and the point member therefor has three coordinates.
+For example, here is the structure and flagging for a 3D point -- the dimensionaly flag indicates a Z dimension, and the point member therefore has three coordinates.

 ```
 wkbZ = 0x80000000